ImMnan/blazemeter-crane/README.md

 This is an automated script to setup docker to support blazemeter-crane container.
-The script will also support setting up docker to support AMD64 based images for ARM based machines.
+The script will also support setting up docker to support ARM based architechture to support AMD64 based containers.

 Requirements:
 1. A Blazemeter account